thomasabishop/eolas/Programming_Languages/Shell/Redirection.md

 # Redirection

 ## Redirecting outputs

-The symbol `>` is called the **redirection operator** because it redirects the output of a command to another location.
+The symbol `>` is called the **redirection operator** because it redirects `stdout` to another program or file.
 You most frequently use this when you want to save contents to a file rather than standard output.

 ```bash
 ls | grep d* > result.txt